Deltares/CanOpenFEWS/README.md

 # CanOpenFEWS

-Open and shareable configuration for an operational hydrological forecasting system with [Delft-FEWS](https://oss.deltares.nl/web/delft-fews).
+CanOpenFEWS is an open and shareable configuration for an operational hydrological forecasting system with [Delft-FEWS](https://oss.deltares.nl/web/delft-fews).

-This repository is to share developments and receive input from the forecasting community.
+This repository is meant to share developments and receive input from the forecasting community.
 It contains complete examples for data access, processing, visualization and application in hydrological modelling.

 The technical focus is on rainfall nowcasting and snow monitoring for operational forecasting, applied in a mountainous environment.
 The data sources are primarily [Meteorological Service of Canada Open Data](https://eccc-msc.github.io/open-data/readme_en/), but include a variety of remote sensing and re-analysis products.